crfroehlich/blog/content/posts/2018/Remoting--It-s-even-better-and-even-worse-than-you-expected.md

 ---
-title: "Remoting: It’s even better and even worse than you expected"
+title: 'Remoting: It’s even better and even worse than you expected'
-metaTitle: "Remoting: It’s even better and even worse than you expected"
+metaTitle: 'Remoting: It’s even better and even worse than you expected'
 metaDate: 05/12/2018
 metaDraft: false
-tags: [ "remote", "work", "tech" ]
+tags: ['remote', 'work', 'tech']
-img: "artic_station.jpg"
+img: 'artic_station.jpg'
 ---

 Billions of gallons of ink have been spilled on this subject.
 Google if you want any other perspective.
 I think this one angle has received…